 - Wasabi: fresh or store-bought will both work.

 - Grated daikon or ginger: shaved in a fine grater and squeezed of excess liquid

 - Egg yolk or poached egg: quail or regular-sized

 - Tempura: vegetable or shrimp

-The best way to serve these soba noodles for a crowd is to serve the noodles and dipping sauce individually, and have the variety of toppings centered at the table for people to dress their sauce to their liking!
+The best way to serve these soba noodles for a crowd is to serve the noodles and dipping sauce individually, and have the variety of toppings centered at the table for guests to dress their sauce to their liking!